 The course is set on a beautiful segment of the nationâ€™s newest National Water Trail.
 The Missouri National Recreation River, especially along this 50 mile portion, is truly a gem lesser-known in the paddling community.

-The amazing scenery on this National Wild and Scenic River and its at-times-challenging current make Paddle Battle both a test of determination and an enjoyable adventure outing.
-Here the river is truly rural, wild and much like it was before the Pick-Sloane Plan led to the dams and reservoirs of the modern Missouri River.
+The amazing scenery on this National Wild and Scenic River and its at-times-challenging current make the Paddle Battle’s possibilities endless: For some, it’s a test of determination.
+For others, the 50’s just an enjoyable day on the river.
+Here the MissouriÂ is truly rural, wild and much like it was before the Pick-Sloane Plan led to the dams and reservoirs of the modern Missouri River.

 Racers have 15 hours to complete the course and its three checkpoints.
-No time cut-offs at checkpoints, but all racers must be finished by 10 p.m. on July 11.
+No time cut-offs at checkpoints, but all racers must start by 7:30 a.m. and finish by 10 p.m.
+Saturday night.
 Most paddlers should have no problem completing the 50-mile course since the river flows at a rate of approx. 3-5 mphÂ in several stretches.

 As a team, our primary goal is safety.
 A wide range of agencies, both internal and external to our team, are on board to make sure everyone who takes part will be safe.
 This stimulating endurance paddling event allows us to share a unique portion of South Dakota and Nebraska with an audience that most likely is unfamiliar with it.

 Our other goals include making the race approachable for competitors of any skill level, exposing more people to the grandeur and beauty of the Missouri National Recreational River and to increase awareness of the gem-like nature of this noteworthy Midwestern river.